GreenGiraffe1/Caesars-Cipher/README.md

 messages to share with friends.

 ## Setup
-Install Yeoman, npm, bower, nodejs.
+To develop this application further on your own follow these steps to set it up on your local machine:

+* Make sure you have Node and NPM installed and updated
+* Install Yeoman, Bower, and the Angular generator plugin:
+    * ```npm install -g grunt-cli bower yo generator-karma generator-angular```
-clone files to local machine.
+* Clone the files in this repository to your local machine

-Run ```yo angular [appname]```.
-Answer the questions:
-* No
-* No
-* Yes

-For Modules to include, keep the defaults
+* From the directory where you clone the files run ```yo angular [app-name]``` and give it your own name
+* Next you'll be asked a series of questions.
+Answer as follows:
+    * "Would you like to use Gulp (experimental) instead of Grunt?": **No**
+    * "Would you like to use Sass (with Compass)?": **No**
+    * "Would you like to include Bootstrap?": **Yes**
+* Now you'll be given a list of Angular modules and asked to choose which ones to include in the project.
+Accept the defaults which are pre-checked.

-When prompted whether you want to overwrite duplicate files answer **NO** to each prompt.
+* Finally you'll be asked whether you want to overwrite a several files.
+  Reply **No** to each prompt.

-At the end of this process you'll be able to run ```grunt serve``` and the app will be served locally for development debugging.
+At the end of this process you'll be able to run ```grunt serve``` and the app will be served locally for developmental debugging.

-For grunt fuctions refer to its [documentation](https://gruntjs.com/).

 ## Usage
 When the page is initially loaded the subject & message areas are encrypted